wFairmanOlin/MADVLSI/mini_proj_1/README.md

 <img src="img/and_schematic.png" alt="inverter layout" width="400"/>

-The symbol for the inverter is shown below:
+The symbol for the and gate is shown below:

 <img src="img/and_symbol.png" alt="inverter layout" width="400"/>